Mxrk23/Active-Directory/README.md

 <p align="center">
 11.1 Windows10 VM.   <br/>
 <br>The main configuration I’ve done for this VM is I used the internal network network adapter.
-This is because I can emulate a corporate network and use the domain controller to get a DHCP address.<br>
+This is because I will use the domain controller to get a DHCP address.
+Doing this also emulates a corporate network.<br>